Comparisons4 min read

 How Does PBX Work?

-PBX acts as a centralized system for phone lines within an organization to manage internal and external communications.
-It routes incoming calls to the appropriate extensions using predefined rules and allows for internal calls between users without accessing the public telephone network, thus reducing costs.
+A PBX functions as a centralized system that manages all phone lines within an organization, efficiently handling both internal and external communications.
+It routes incoming calls to the correct extensions based on predefined rules.
+By allowing internal calls to be made directly between users without using the public telephone network, PBX systems help businesses reduce costs significantly, especially for larger organizations with many employees.

 VoIP Gateway vs PBX: Key Difference